marijnh/Eloquent-JavaScript/19_paint.md

 {{index "drawPicture function"}}

-You can either write a new function `updatePicture`, or have `drawPicture` take an extra argument, which may be either undefined or the previous picture.
-For each ((pixel)), it checks whether a previous picture was passed with the same color at this position, and skips the pixel when that is the case.
+You can either write a new function `updatePicture` or have `drawPicture` take an extra argument, which may be undefined or the previous picture.
+For each ((pixel)), the function checks whether a previous picture was passed with the same color at this position, and skips the pixel when that is the case.

 {{index "width property", "height property", "canvas (HTML tag)"}}